International Political Economy

 Module description

-It introduces you to literature, concepts and debates in both international economics and the expanding field of IPE within the academic discourse and discipline of international relations.
-An historical approach to understanding global political economy will be used to highlight the differences between traditional international relations theories and those in IPE which seek to make sense of the growing forms of cross-border interdependence.
+This module will provide you with a foundation in international political economy (IPE).
+We will introduce you to literature, concepts and debates in both international economics and the expanding field of IPE, within the academic discourse and discipline of international relations.
+We will use a historical approach to understanding global political economy to highlight the differences between traditional international relations theories and those in IPE which seek to make sense of the growing forms of cross-border interdependence.

 Learning objectives